 Equity loans vs. lines of credit

-Other options for commercial property owners include equity loans and lines of credit.
-An equity loan provides a one-time distribution, so it's ideal for large business expenses, while a line of credit is good for ongoing expenses over a period of time.
+Other options for owner-occupied commercial property owners include equity loans and lines of credit.
+An equity loan offers a one-time distribution, so it's ideal for large business expenses, while a line of credit6 is good for ongoing expenses or working capital over a period of time.

-For instance, if you need funds for a one-time expense, such as a parking lot resurfacing, an equity loan makes the most sense.
-An equity loan provides a lump sum distribution and repayments are made on a fixed schedule.
+An equity loan offers a lump-sum distribution and requires repayments on a fixed schedule.
+For instance, if you need funds for a one-time expense, such as a parking lot resurfacing, an equity loan may make the most sense.

-There are a variety of Business Real Estate Financing options available to you.
-Work with your banker to identify the one that aligns with your specific needs.
-Once you've made your decision, you can be on your way to realizing your business goals.
+There are a variety of Business Real Estate Financing options available.
+Work with your banker to identify the one that best aligns with your specific situations.

-2 Based upon analysis of application, appraisal, and origination fees for competing U.S. lenders as compiled by an independent third party research firm on a quarterly basis, beginning April 2016.
+3 Based upon analysis of application, appraisal and origination fees, and interest rates for competing U.S. lenders as compiled by an independent third party research firm on a quarterly basis.

 4 You will need to pay a deposit of up to $1,000 when accepting the conditional approval for any loan or line of credit.
 The deposit is nonrefundable if the loan or line of credit transaction does not close for any reason.
 However, if the loan or line of credit transaction does close, the deposit will be applied to any applicable fees due at closing, and if there is any unused portion of the deposit, it will be returned or credited to you after closing.
 For purchase loans, the customer will need to provide proof of funds for the required down payment.
 All financing is subject to credit approval.